-Listening and Reading items are scored dichotomously, as correct or incorrect.
-Scale scores for each domain are calculated based on the items administered to the student and the set of those items that the student answers correctly.
+Listening and Reading items are scored dichotomously, as correct, or incorrect.
+Students mark their answers directly in their test booklets, and each page is scanned into an electronic database.
+Scale scores for each domain are calculated based on the items that are administered to the student and the number of those items that the student answers correctly.
 For details on how scale scores for Listening and Reading are calculated, see Part 2, Chapter 2, "Analysis of Domains."

-4.2 Scoring Performance-Based Tasks: Writing and Speaking
+4.2 Scoring Writing

-Trained raters scored student responses to the performance-based tasks in the domains of Writing and Speaking.
-DRC retains many raters from year to year; the return rater rate was approximately 60% in 2021 and, overall, most raters scoring for ACCESS for ELLs were experienced DRC raters.
+Trained raters score students' responses to the performance-based tasks in the domain of Writing.
+DRC retains many raters from year to year; the return rater rate was approximately 60% in 2021, and, overall, most raters scoring for the ACCESS for ELLs were experienced DRC raters.
 DRC drew together this pool of experienced raters to staff the scoring pool for ACCESS for ELLs.
-To complete the rater staffing, DRC held recruiting events, after which DRC's recruiting staff screened applications for rater positions, and DRC staff then personally interviewed likely candidates.
-As part of the hiring process, DRC required each candidate to provide an on-demand writing sample, an on-demand math sample, references, and proof of a 4-year college degree.
+To complete the rater staffing, DRC held recruiting events, after which DRC's recruiting staff screened applications for rater positions.
+DRC staff then personally interviewed likely candidates.
+As part of the hiring process, DRC required each candidate to provide an ondemand writing sample, an on-demand math sample, references, and proof of a 4-year college degree.
 In this screening process, DRC gave preference to candidates who had previous experience scoring students' responses to tasks included in large-scale assessments and candidates with degrees in English language arts.
 The rater pool consisted of educators, writers, editors, and other professionals with content-specific backgrounds.
+While DRC valued these individuals for their content-specific knowledge, they were required to set aside their own biases about student performance and accept the scoring standards outlined in the training for scoring the ACCESS for ELLs.

-Prior to scoring live student responses, the raters underwent thorough training and qualifying.
-Training was task-specific to ensure that raters understood the nuances of each unique Writing or Speaking task.
-DRC selected team leaders based on their prior performance as raters and for their leadership skills and assigned them to small groups of raters; typically, there were 7 to 10 raters on each team.
-The team leaders were responsible for monitoring the performance of their team members and providing ongoing feedback to support accurate scoring.
-DRC promoted scoring directors, who earned their positions by demonstrating quality work as raters and as team leaders on previous projects, from within.
-Scoring directors were responsible for a specific set of tasks within a single domain.
-The scoring directors trained and oversaw the teams of raters assigned to these tasks.
-What follows are general scoring procedures that DRC utilized.
+Prior to scoring live student responses, the raters undergo thorough training and qualifying.
+Training is task specific to ensure that raters understand the nuances of each unique Writing task.
+DRC selects team leaders based on their prior performance as raters and for their leadership skills, are assigned to small groups of raters, typically 7 to 10 raters on each team.
+The team leaders are responsible for monitoring the performance of their team members and providing ongoing feedback to support accurate scoring.
+DRC promotes scoring directors, who earn their positions by demonstrating quality work as raters and as team leaders on previous projects, from within.
+Scoring directors are responsible for a specific set of tasks within a single domain.
+The scoring directors train and oversee the teams of raters assigned to these tasks.
+What follows are general scoring procedures utilized by DRC.

 Rater Training and Qualifying